Iceland and Arctic Norway Adventure

 Head out to explore the magnificent but peaceful Vik village and its surrounding Myrdalur Valley on superjeep and snowmobiling tours.
 Look out for the resident puffins and unearth sights such as glaciers and black sand beaches, before returning to the hotel for first-rate dining at the Restaurant Berg and a cosy drink by the lobby bar’s fireplace.

-Aboard a heavily modified 4x4, safari into Thorsmork.
-This is one of the most beautiful areas of the country, surrounded by rugged and beautiful mountains, glaciers and glacial rivers, decorated with small birch woods and humming brooks.
-Here find some 170 plant, moss and lichen species in this lush area, which was a fjord some 12,000 years ago.
-Enjoy a barbecue lunch in the Land of the Gods before heading back to Reykjavik.
+Venture to Landmannalaugar in the central highlands of Iceland, passing Laki volcano and across lava fields, black ash and scoria deserts.
+Board a 4×4 safari into Thorsmork, one of the most beautiful areas of the country, surrounded by rugged and beautiful mountains, glaciers and glacial rivers.
+Here find some 170 plant, moss and lichen species in the area, which was a fjord some 12,000 years ago.
+Enjoy a barbecue lunch before heading back to Reykjavik.

 Visit Skaftafell National Park.
 The landscape here is almost alpine, but it has been formed in thousands of years by fire – volcanic eruptions – and water – from glaciers and rivers.
 Svartifoss waterfall is one of Skaftafell’s best known attractions, mainly for the stark basalt column walls that flank it.
 The park is renowned in Iceland for its agreeable climate and the sunny days in summer, unusual for the area, and is home many species of birds and arctic foxes.

-Accommodation in Oslo
+One night in Oslo

 Oslo